GluuFederation/inbound-saml/CONTRIBUTING.md

 Take some time to check our Architecture Decision Records in our wiki.

+## Package Manager
+Lerna for publishing and yarn (workspaces) for package manager

 ## Tests
 TDD is recommended
 98% coverage should be maintained
   - `*.spec.ts`: unit tests
   - `*.test.ts`: integration tests
+- Run `docker-compose up -f docker-compose-test.yml -d` to start services needed for (integration) tests
+- You can turn on test watch mode while you develop using `yarn test:watch`
+- To run all tests `yarn test`

 ## Pull Requests